Russian Translation, Boston, Massachusetts (MA)

 Can I submit a document, translated in Russia?

 As a rule, the documents translated in Russia contain the Affidavit of Translation Accuracy (заверение переводчика), made in Russian.
-And this words in Russian embarrass the officials in US institutions.
+And these words in Russian embarrass the officials in US institutions.

 What type of translation do I need: certified or notarized?